 Legal and Financial Firms

-Late life can be full of complex legal issues.
-Many legal and financial firms hire or work closely with gerontology social workers on estate planning, guardianship issues, and retirement planning.
+Late life brings complex legal questions.
+Many legal and financial firms work closely with gerontology social workers on estate planning, guardianship issues, and retirement planning.
+Social workers can also intervene in cases of elder abuse and neglect — work that becomes especially critical when clients are living with Alzheimer’s disease or dementia.

 Colleges, Universities, and Research Institutions